Terrorism

 A comprehensive and inclusive approach

-Belgium supports and promotes a comprehensive and inclusive approach towards the combating of terrorism and attaches great importance to achieving the correct balance between prevention and repression and to reintegration and rehabilitation.
-Such an approach requires close cooperation and coordination between the various actors, policy areas and all competent authorities from the federal to the local level.
-This inclusive approach is coordinated by the Coordination Unit for Threat Analysis (CUTA) and tackling the problem as a whole involves a collaboration between numerous partners to deal with all facets of the problem, in particular the FPS Foreign Affairs, the FPS Interior, the FPS Justice, the FPS Finance and the Ministry of Defence, as well as the intelligence services, the Financial Intelligence Processing Unit, the federal and local police, the Public Prosecutors' Office, the Regions and Communities, and the municipalities.
+Belgium supports and promotes a comprehensive and inclusive approach to fighting terrorism.
+It attaches particular importance to the balance between prevention, repression, reintegration and rehabilitation aspects.
+Such an approach requires close cooperation and coordination between the various actors, policy areas and levels of power from the federal to the local level.
+This inclusive approach, as defined in The Strategy T.E.R., is coordinated by the Coordination Unit for Threat Analysis (CUTA) and involves numerous partners to deal with all aspects of the phenomenon, in particular the FPS Foreign Affairs, Interior, Justice, Finance and Defence as well as the intelligence services, the Financial Intelligence Processing Unit, the federal and local police, the public prosecutors' offices, the Regions and Communities, and the municipalities.
+These institutions are all committed to common purposes:

-- to protect citizens and infrastructure against terrorist attacks
+• protect citizens and infrastructures against terrorist attacks;

-- to prevent and counter radicalisation and violent extremism
+• prevent and counter radicalisation and violent extremism;

-- to provide support to the victims of terrorist acts.
+• provide support to victims of terrorist acts.

-Successful counterterrorism efforts depend not only on domestic coordination, but also on effective international cooperation.
-The network of Belgian diplomatic and consular missions plays an important role in that regard, by providing relevant information about global developments in the fight against terrorism and by monitoring cooperation with international partners.
+An efficient approach to counter terrorism implies in-house coordination as well as thorough international cooperation.
+Our diplomatic and consular missions network plays a key role in this respect, by providing relevant information about the global developments in the fight against terrorism and the monitoring of the cooperation with international partners.

 National policy